 Public Alert: Ghana Health Service Raises Concern Over Possible Meningitis Outbreak

-- The Ministry of Health and Ghana Health Service have warned of a possible meningitis outbreak
+- The Ministry of Health and the Ghana Health Service have warned of a possible meningitis outbreak in the country

-- The disease, according a statement from the GHS, spreads rapidly in crowded areas and requires early detection and treatment
+- The disease, according to a GHS statement, spreads rapidly in crowded areas, needing early detection and treatment

-- GHS has, therefore, urged the public to report symptoms immediately and follow preventive measures
+- The health service has urged the public to report symptoms immediately and follow the provided preventive measures

 The Ministry of Health and the Ghana Health Service (GHS) have jointly issued a public health alert, warning the public about a possible meningitis outbreak.

-The health advisory was issued on Wednesday, January 14, 2026, in response to an earlier release dated December 1, 2025.
+The health advisory about the disease was issued on Wednesday, January 14, 2026, in response to an earlier release dated December 1, 2025.

 Source: UGC